Classical Non-Relativistic Fractons: Exact solutions

 \subsection{Jump conditions}

-The piecewise solutions shown in \cref{eq:3_exact_0a,eq:3_exact_1a,eq:3_exact_2a,eq:3_exact_3} apply away from the boundaries shown in \cref{fig:Regions_3_label}.
+The piecewise solutions given by \cref{eq:3_exact_0a,eq:3_exact_1a,eq:3_exact_2a,eq:3_exact_3} apply away from the boundaries shown in \cref{fig:Regions_3_label}.
 We now discuss what happens at the boundaries.
 As shown in \cref{fig:Regions_3_label}, there are two types of boundaries -- lines where two sectors meet and points where more than two sectors meet.
-At these boundaries, we expect the momenta $\pi_1$ and $\pi_2$ to discontinuously jump.
-The best way we have found to quantify this jump is to use conservation of energy along with combinations of the momentum eom in \cref{eq:3_exact_Hamiltons_eom} that can be easily handled in an integrated form.
+At these boundaries, we expect the momenta $\pi_1$ and $\pi_2$ to jump discontinuously.
+The best way to quantify this jump is to use conservation of energy along with combinations of the momentum eom in \cref{eq:3_exact_Hamiltons_eom} that can be easily handled in an integrated form.
 We will describe this strategy in detail below for a representative of each type of boundary.